shikhar02/Data-Warehouse/README.md

 Designing database schema and creating an ETL pipeline.
 ===============

-In the this datawarehouse project, Database schema was designed in such a way that the analysis as well as data retrieval part become easy for the analytics team of sparkify.
+In this datawarehouse project, database schema was designed in such a way that the analysis as well as data retrieval part become easy for the analytics team of sparkify.
 I created 5 analytics tables with relevant table optimization techniques.<br>

 ***Steps went into creating an ETL pipeline were:***<br>